Mesi21/Travel-Guide/README.md

 # Travel-Guide

-# SOON TO BE UPDATED...

 <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />

-> This website is a basic travel guide with informations about the european countries.
+> This website is a basic travel guide with informations about the european countries fetching from an external API.
->
-It is created with [Create-React-App](https://github.com/facebook/create-react-app)
+> It is created with [Create-React-App](https://github.com/facebook/create-react-app)

 ---